-You know fashion design school is right for you, as you possess creativity and flair.
-You desire a career that is glamorous and fun.
+You possess creativity and flair, and you desire a career that is glamorous and fun.
 Your friends describe you as someone who is on top of the latest trends, and sometimes even set fads of your own!
 You idolize designers like Ralph Lauren, Giorgio Armani, and Versace.
 Just talking about them makes you excited and you want to follow in their footsteps.

 Training can allow you to explore the fashion industries of Milan, Paris, and New York.
 You can learn everything from designing, buying, and marketing.